Granting Privileges Required by an Application¶

 Note

-If you do not grant the requested privileges or associate references to the application, the application may not work.
+If you do not grant the requested privileges or associate references on the requested object to the app, parts of the app may not function correctly.

 Sign in to Snowsight.